hschott/ready-websocket-plugin/README.md

 ## Ready!
 API Websocket Plugin

-This plugin adds three TestSteps to the functional testing in Ready!
+This plugin adds four TestSteps to the functional testing in Ready!
 API
 * one for publishing messages to an websocket server
 * one for receiving (and asserting) messages
+* one for dropping connections
-* and one for dropping connections
+* and one for only opening connections

 It integrates fully with all other Ready!
 API features like property expansion, property transfers, data-driven testing, etc.